omegand/autorootbeer/README.md

 ## About <a name = "about"></a>

-Uses rootbeer automatically when it detects that you casted one of the skills in settings.js
+Uses rootbeer automatically when it detects that you casted one of the skills in settings.js.

+Option to add a delay in the settings.js

 ## Usage <a name = "usage"></a>